alanjyu/oasis_montaj_map_templates/README.md

 ### Logos
-You can move the [Logos/](https://github.com/alanjyu/MontajTemplates/tree/main/Logos) folder to Geosoft's template directory at "C:\Users\[USERNAME]\Documents\Geosoft\Desktop Applications\maptemplate", so that they are linked automatically in the templates.
+You can move [Logos/](https://github.com/alanjyu/MontajTemplates/tree/main/Logos) to Geosoft's template directory at "C:\Users\\[USERNAME\]\Documents\Geosoft\Desktop Applications\maptemplate", so that they are linked automatically in the templates.

 ## Using templates